kenjiSpecial/tubugl/README.md

 1. main module (webgl/webgl2 rendering modules and utlity functions)
 2. sub module (handy modules for projects and prottypes made from main modules)
 3. cook receipes (examples made from main module and sub modules)
-4. kyoshistu (basic notes and researches for computer graphics using tubugl mainmodules/submodes)
+4. kyoshistu (教室　basic notes and researches for computer graphics using tubugl mainmodules/submodes)
+5. datsu-sha-ri (脱捨離 all necessessary modules into one with minimum functionarity)

 ## Main modules